Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Results

 \subsection{Convergence rate for the estimation of the parameters}

-The convergence rate $\tilde{n}_{sim}/n_{sim}$ is lowest for a sample size of 500 with $87.5\%$.
-It increases with increasing sample size leading to $97.0\%$ for $N = 1000$ and $99.9\%$ for $N = 2000$.
-An increase in the sampling density leads to a slight increase in the convergence rate ranging from $92.9\%$ for a low sampling density to $95.6\%$ in case of middle and $95.9\%$ in case of a high sampling density.
-Similarly, an increase in the maximal distance factor provides a slight increase in the convergence rate from $91.5\%$ for a maximal distance factor of $1.1$ over $96.1\%$ for a maximal distance factor of $1.5$ to $96.8\%$ for a maximal distance factor of $2$ (Table \ref{table_prob_runs}).
+The convergence rate $\tilde{n}_{sim}/n_{sim}$ is on grouped average lowest for a sample size of 500 with $51\%$.
+It increases with increasing sample size leading to $76\%$ for $N = 1000$ and $92\%$ for $N = 2000$.
+An increase in the sampling density leads to a slighter increase in the convergence rate ranging from $67\%$ for a low sampling density to $78\%$ in case of middle and $95.9\%$ in case of a high sampling density.
+Similarly, an increase in the maximal distance factor provides a slighter increase in the convergence rate from $61\%$ for a maximal distance factor of $1.1$ over $75\%$ for a maximal distance factor of $1.5$ to $84\%$ for a maximal distance factor of $2$ (Table \ref{table_prob_runs}).